seattletimes/light-rail-guide/src/uw.md

-One of the newest of the light-rail stops, the University of Washington Station deposits travelers at the entrance to [Husky Stadium](http://www.seattletimes.com/seattle-news/special-reports/new-improved-husky-stadium-ready-to-shine/), a sports venue often said to have the best view in college football — Mount Rainier, draped in a snow blanket, frequently demands attention from the southeast, while some Husky fans “sailgate” from boats moored on Lake Washington.
+<span class="dropcap">O</span>ne of the newest of the light-rail stops, the University of Washington Station deposits travelers at the entrance to [Husky Stadium](http://www.seattletimes.com/seattle-news/special-reports/new-improved-husky-stadium-ready-to-shine/), a sports venue often said to have the best view in college football — Mount Rainier, draped in a snow blanket, frequently demands attention from the southeast, while some Husky fans “sailgate” from boats moored on Lake Washington.

 There’s plenty to explore past the stadium, too.